Key legislation: Wrongs Act

 The following provisions are now included in the Wrongs Act (pt VB).
 They apply to any person claiming damages for personal injury (‘the claimant’) except for cases set out in section 28C of the Wrongs Act.
 Exceptions specified in the Wrongs Act include transport accident and work injuries, asbestos-related conditions, and intentional sexual assault or misconduct cases.

-In calculating damages for claims for past or future economic loss (e.g. loss of earnings and earning The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult.), the maximum amount of damages that can be awarded for each week of lost earnings is three times the average weekly earnings at the date of the (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. (s 28F).
+In calculating damages for claims for past or future economic loss (e.g. loss of earnings and earning capacity), the maximum amount of damages that can be awarded for each week of lost earnings is three times the average weekly earnings at the date of the award (s 28F).

-Damages for non-economic loss (e.g. pain and suffering) are limited to a maximum amount, which is usually indexed on 1 July each year (s 28G).
-As at 1 July 2020, the maximum amount is $636 470.
+Damages for non-economic loss (e.g. pain and suffering) are limited to a maximum amount, which is indexed on 1 July each year (s 28G).
+As at 1 July 2022, the maximum amount is $660 970.